Australia in control after India all out for 109

 |Scorecard

-Australia bowled India out for 109 in 33.2 overs as they took control on the opening day of the third Test in Indore.
+Fourteen wickets fell on the first day as Australia took control of the third Test against India in Indore.

-India chose to bat first and were 27 without loss, but then collapsed as nine wickets fell to spin.
+The hosts lost nine wickets to spin and were bowled out for 109 in 33.2 overs, with Matthew Kuhnemann claiming his first five-wicket Test haul.

-Left-armer Matthew Kuhnemann claimed his first five-wicket Test haul, while Nathan Lyon claimed three victims.
+In reply Australia reached 156-4 - a lead of 47 - with opener Usman Khawaja making 60 before becoming one of spinner Ravindra Jadeja's four wickets.

-In reply Australia reached 156-4 at stumps after opener Usman Khawaja made 60.
+India lead the four-Test series 2-0 after big wins in Delhi and Nagpur.

-Spinner Ravindra Jadeja took four wickets for the hosts, but Australia lead by 47 runs with six wickets remaining in their first innings.
+They know a 3-1 series win or better will secure their place in June's World Test Championship final at The Oval, while Australia need to at least draw one of the games to seal their place.

-India's total was their fourth-lowest at home in the last 15 years and contained four single-digit scores.
+India's total was their fourth-lowest at home in the past 15 years and contained four single-digit scores.

-Spinner Todd Murphy also took a wicket for Australia, before Mohammed Siraj was run out to end the innings just after lunch.
+Nathan Lyon took three wickets for Australia, and Todd Murphy the other, before Mohammed Siraj was run out to end the innings just after lunch.

-Australia lost Travis Head early, who was promoted to open after David Warner was ruled out with concussion and a fractured elbow.
+Australia lost Travis Head early, who was promoted to open after David Warner was ruled out of the match with concussion and a fractured elbow.

-Khawaja then shared 96 with Marnus Labuschagne (31) for the second wicket, before Jadeja removed both and Steve Smith, who is captaining the side with Pat Cummins in Australia with his ill mother, in the final session.
+Khawaja and Marnus Labuschagne (31) put on 96 for the second wicket, before Jadeja removed both and Steve Smith, who is captaining the side with Pat Cummins in Australia with his ill mother, in the final session.

 "I tried to score when I saw a scoring opportunity and respected the good ball when it came," Khawaja told BT Sport.